cmungall/shoge/README.txt

 Generate ontology:

 ==
-  $ shoogle  --debug shoogl --grammar limbs --generate-ontology limb_segment --to owl -o limb_ontology.owl ==
+  $ shoge  --debug shoge --grammar limbs --generate-ontology limb_segment --to owl -o limb_ontology.owl ==

 ---++ ABOUT

-Shoogl is a tool for generating ontologies based on simple grammatical rules.
+Shoge is a tool for generating ontologies based on simple grammatical rules.
 The principle can be loosely explained in terms of serial homology - the repetition of core structures of patterns, sometimes with variation, within an organism.